-The NHS in England is using an increasing number of vaccines, all in unpreserved multidose presentations and each having unique handling conditions relating to their storage, reconstitution where necessary, and dose.
+The NHS in England uses several COVID-19 vaccines, each with unique handling conditions relating to their storage, reconstitution where necessary, and dose.

-There is a need to store and use different vaccines within a single vaccination site.
-It is vital that all vaccines are stored, selected, handled and administered correctly, and that staff are trained in and practice safe preparation and administration of the vaccine to ensure that every patient receives the right dose of the right product at the right time.
+Several different vaccines may be stored and used within a single vaccination site.
+It is vital that all vaccines are stored, selected, handled and administered correctly, and that staff are trained in and practise safe preparation and administration of the vaccine, to ensure that every patient receives the right dose of the right product at the right time.

-To support this requirement, the following policy statements should be assessed and implemented locally.
+To support this requirement, the following principles should be assessed and implemented locally.